conspicio-ok/conspicio-ok/README.md

 <h3>    MY CURRENTLY PROJECT :</h3>
 <p>
 I work on OO, OrcaOS, it's an os, based on archlinux.
-The goal is to have a simple rice distribution easy to use for started and professional user.
+The goal is to have a simple rice distribution easy to use for beginners and professional users.
-See you soon for discover it :))
+See you soon to discover it :))
 </p>

 ---